McChuck05/Falsish/README.md

 Use: python falsish.py filename.fls [-d/-diag]  {allows diagnostic display of state when program ends}

 Falsish is a superset of FALSE.
 The following is a partial list of changes.
-Read "Falsish commands.txt" to see the full command list.
+Read "falsish command list.txt" to see the full command list.
 Note that, with the exception of the ` (68k assembly) command, existing FALSE programs will run in Falsish.

 * Input and output flushing is automatic.
 * Assembly functionality is omitted.